ChristianGoueguel/HotellingEllipse/README.md

 <img src="man/figures/README-unnamed-chunk-15-1.png" width="90%" height="90%" />

-**Note:** The easiest way to analyze and interpret Hotelling’s T-squared for more than two principal components, is to plot Hotelling’s T-squared *vs.* Observations, where the confidence limits are plotted as a line.
+**Note A: Hotelling’s T-squared vs. Observations** The easiest way to analyze and interpret Hotelling’s T-squared for more than two principal components, is to plot Hotelling’s T-squared *vs.* Observations, where the confidence limits are plotted as a line.
 Thus, observations below the two lines are within the Hotelling’s T-squared limits.
 For example, `ellipseParam()` is used with the first three principal components (**k = 3**).

 ``` r
 res_3PCs <- ellipseParam(data = pca_scores, k = 3)